The Top 10 Foods in Burundi

 The local cuisine is quite diverse, though it varies from urban to rural areas.
 In Bujumbura, Burundi’s capital, and other large cities, you can find many typical East African dishes, as well as international imports, some adapted to the local cuisine.

 Burundi was a Belgian colony so expect to find some Belgian and French influences in the capital, as well as Greek, Chinese, Indian, and Thai.
+So don’t hold back; try as many dishes as possible, as it will inspire you to create your own culinary recommendation list for family or friends.

 In rural areas, on the other hand, there is less variety as people depend almost exclusively on locally produced agricultural products.
 Traditional rural dishes are also enjoyed by the country’s upper classes and elite, the only difference being how often they are eaten; the elite will eat a traditional dish once a week to sustain their traditional identity while the poor have no other option.

-Without further ado, let’s round-up some of the most popular traditional foods in Burundi.
+Without further ado, let’s round up some of the most popular traditional foods in Burundi.

 10. Agatoke